Implementing the Workshop Model in Reading, Writing, Math, and Science

 PDI Course Number: 11T02 / UCSD Course Number: EDUC40221

 Are you wondering what the word workshop has to do with reading, writing, mathematics, and science?
 After all, a workshop is typically a messy place where people come to imagine, apply, and create.
 The fact of the matter is that the whole process of teaching and learning can and should become “messy,” as students grapple with rigorous concepts and ideas within the confines of a predictable, motivating, and engaging routine.
 This online course is designed for teachers in grades 4-8 who want to learn how to better engage their students as they examine and investigate a variety of interesting and engaging concepts and activities on a daily basis using the workshop model.
 The focus of the course is on helping teachers implement a workshop model for reading, writing, math, and science that includes a mini-lesson, student-directed independent work (while the teacher meets with small groups or conferences), and sharing.
 Some of the additional highlighted topics include backwards planning and organization, goal setting, project-based learning through the use of STEM activities, and tapping into students’ natural curiosity using makerspaces, all under the auspices of a rigorous, supportive, and engaging classroom.
-This course is worth 3 ⅓ semester units/5 quarter units (50 hours of training) from UC San Diego Extension.
+By the end of this course, teachers will feel confident implementing the workshop approach in the classroom for all content areas.
+This course is worth 3 ⅓ semester units/5 quarter units (50 hours of training) from University of California San Diego (UCSD) Division of Extended Studies.
 For detailed information on university credit, click here.

 "The content and resources from this course are excellent.
 I can review material to use in my everyday teaching practice." - Shavern Paul-Fraser